urosevic/head-footer-code/readme.txt

 4. Example of custom code inserted to HEAD section (site-wide with appended article specific)
 5. Example of custom code inserted to BODY section (site-wide with appended article specific)
 6. Example of custom code inserted to FOOTER section (site-wide with appended article specific)
-7. Example of Head & Footer Code column on Pages listing, to identify which pages have set custom code, which one and what mode is selected
+7. Example of **Head &amp; Footer Code** column on Pages listing, to identify which pages have set custom code, which one and what mode is selected

 == Upgrade Notice ==